-This page owns one job: estimating session cost and bankroll stress from RTP, volatility class, bet size, and spin count.
+This page owns one job: estimating slot-session cost and bankroll stress from RTP, bet size, pace, volatility and spin count.

-Use it to translate slot math into a session-level planning view.
-Do not use it as a game database, a casino directory, a bonus page, or proof that a slot is suitable for your bankroll.
+Use it before a session to translate slot math into total wagered, expected loss, hourly cost and rough stress labels.
+Do not use it as a slot database, casino review, bonus page, state-law answer, jackpot predictor or proof that a session will be safe.

 This estimator models exposure, not outcomes